bhattritik21/Extracting-trends/README.md

 This system is developed by Ritik Bhatt, D Tushar Sahu and Ashu Sharma as part of Flipkart Grid 2022.
 The aim of this system is to help fashion retailers in identifying trend-setting and best selling products on Flipkart website.

 ## DESIGN
-This system is broken down into 3 important parts:
+So basically our system is broken down into 3 important parts:

 ### SCRAPERS
 <li>Used to scrape data from various social media.
 Currently social media which is scraped include trending tweets from twitter.</li>